Bolivian Americans

 Bolivian Americans or Bolivia-Americans (boliviano-estadounidenses, norteamericanos de origen boliviano or estadounidenses de origen boliviano) are Americans of at least partial Bolivian descent.
-In Bolivia sometimes referred to colloquially as “gringo bolivianos” or “yanqui llocallas”.

-Bolivian Americans are usually those of Indigenous, Mestizo, or Spanish background but also occasionally having African, German, Croatian, Lebanese and/or Japanese heritage.
+Bolivian Americans are usually those of Indigenous, Mestizo, or Spanish background but also occasionally having African, German, Croatian, Lebanese, Palestinian and/or Japanese heritage.
+To a lesser extent, also having Italian or Korean heritage.

 Bolivians compose the third smallest Latin American group in the United States, with a 2010 Census population of 99,210.
-The highest concentration resides in the Washington D.C.
-Metropolitan Area, which accounts for 38% of the total Bolivian population in the United States (especially Fairfax County, VA).
+The highest concentration resides in the Washington D.C. metropolitan area, which accounts for 38% of the total Bolivian population in the United States (especially Fairfax County, Virginia).
 Additional areas of concentration include the New York City borough of Queens, Miami-Dade County, and the cities of Los Angeles and Providence, Rhode Island.
+In relative terms, a large number of Bolivian-born medical doctors reside in the Chicago metropolitan area.